torproject/tor/doc/HACKING/GettingStarted.md

      Many people have gotten started by looking for an area where they personally felt Tor was underperforming, and investigating ways to fix it.
-If you're looking for ideas, you can head to [trac](https://trac.torproject.org) our bug tracking tool and look for tickets that have received the "easy" tag: these are ones that developers think would be pretty simple for a new person to work on.
-For a bigger challenge, you might want to look for tickets with the "lorax"
+If you're looking for ideas, you can head to [gitlab](https://gitlab.torproject.org) our bug tracking tool and look for tickets that have received the "First Contribution" label: these are ones that developers
+     think would be pretty simple for a new person to work on.
+For a bigger challenge, you might want to look for tickets with the "Project Ideas"
      keyword: these are tickets that the developers think might be a good idea to build, but which we have no time to work on any time soon.